 The book also includes “Case Stories” from a diverse group of elementary, middle, and high school science classrooms, plus informal and individual learning environments.
 These stories showcase how to use real science, digital fabrication, making, and design as a way to engage today’s youth.
 Making Science: Reimagining STEM Education in Middle School and Beyond celebrates STEM and STEAM for every student, including those traditionally underserved in STEM education.

 - Formats available: Paperback, Kindle

 - MSRP $19.95 (Print paperback) $7.99 (Kindle ebook) Get the Kindle edition for free when you purchase the paperback book from Amazon.com through their “Matchbook” program.

 - Language: English

 - ISBN: 978-0-9975543-0-4 (print)

 - Product Dimensions: 8.5 x 11 inches

 About the author

 Christa Flores has taught lab-based science for 10 years in K-8 classrooms.
 Christa graduated from the University of California San Diego with a degree in Biological Anthropology, has done graduate level work in primatology research through the New York Consortium of Evolutionary Primatology and obtained a masters in Secondary Science Education from Teachers College, Columbia University.
-She is also a Stanford FabLearn Fellow evangelizing making in education with a focus on how to assess student learning in a maker classroom.
+She is also a Columbia University FabLearn Fellow evangelizing making in education with a focus on how to assess student learning in a maker classroom.
 She is passionate about making, and researching and designing meaningful making experiences for children in formal and informal learning environments.